tramnukyoyo/Lovelettertest/client/README.md

 # GameBuddies Game Template

-This is the ThinkAlike client, designed to serve as a template for creating new GameBuddies games with WebRTC video chat integration.
+This is the Love Letter client, designed to serve as a template for creating new GameBuddies games with WebRTC video chat integration.

 ## Quick Start